Package 'gfwr'

 region

-If region_source is set to "EEZ", "MPA" or "RFMO", GFW region code (see get_region_id()) if region_source = "USER_SHAPEFILE", sf shapefile with the area of interest.
+Optional but required if a value for region_source is specified.
+If region_source is set to "EEZ", "MPA" or "RFMO", GFW region code (see gfw_region_id()).
+If region_source = "USER_SHAPEFILE", sf shapefile with the area of interest.

 duration